 B-29 44-62022 was stored out in the open for many years in poor condition at the Naval Weapons Center at China Lake, CA. This aircraft was donated to the Pueblo Weisbrod Aircraft Museum in Colorado in 1976 and underwent an extensive restoration.
 The Museum's B-29 "Peachy" is named in honor of all the crews who fought in the Pacific Theater.
 A B-29 by that name was piloted by a native of Pueblo, Lt.
 Robert T. Haver, who named it with his pet name for a younger sister.
 The original "Peachy flew 35 combat missions into enemy territory from Tinian island, central Pacific chain of the Marianas.

 44-69972 was placed in storage in 1946 at Pyote Army Air Force Base in Texas, along with a lot of other B-29s.
 It was removed from storage and put back in action at the time of the Korean War.
-It was modified for radar calibration and flew radar defense evaluation flights until 1955.
+It was modified for radar calibration with the name "Doc" and flew radar defense evaluation flights until 1955.
 It was then converted into target towing configuration.
 In 1956, it was transferred to the US Naval Weapons Center in China Lake, California for use as a ballistic missile target, and sat there for many years.
 The plane was acquired by the United States Aviation Museum (western division) based at Inoykern, California for eventual restoration to flying status.
 It was recovered from China Lake on April 15, 1998 and moved to Inyokern.
-The plane is now at the Boeing plant in Wichita, Kansas (where it was originally built) for eventual restoration to flying status.
+The plane was sent to the Boeing plant in Wichita, Kansas (where it was originally built) for eventual restoration to flying status.
 The plane took to the air again on Jul 17, 2016

 44-61669 appears on the US civil register as N3299F owned by Yesterday's Air Force.
 It is now on display at the March AFB Museum.

 B-29-25-MO 42-65281 is on display at Travis AFB.